Bulbulay: Episode 218–267

 They are normal, with performances by Momo and Nabeel.
 Five years have transpired since their marriage.

 Episode 268–273 (rich)

 They become rich because of the jinn Ibn e Battuta, son of Battuta, who is a big fan of Momo.
-A magician had imprisoned him in a bottle, but he now free.
+A magician had imprisoned him in a bottle, but he is now free.
 In episode 273, the kidnappers Tome and Moti arrive at the new location and kidnap Nabeel.
 Momo tells them that all their wealth is in the bottle.
 They open the bottle and the jinn appears.

 Episode 274–297 (poor)

 The jinn takes all their wealth back, and the family becomes poor.
 In episode 297, Javed Sahab arrives at the new location of Bulbulay to take the family back to the old location.
 Javed sahab files a FIR because they did not pay the rent for 1 year.
 In the end, they all try to run away but encounter Siddiqui at their front door.